jseo2022se/tictactoe-project/README.md

 - determining the win conditions for the player
 - determining the draw condition
+- how to make sure the event listener is being played only once
 - how to reset the board while keeping the scores saved